 That's it.

-Yeah, you get it.
+You get it.

-But he's gonna fight like a hell to keep his promises, and the economy's working thanks to him.
+But he's going to fight like hell to keep his promises.

-The way we operate in the Department of Justice, if we can accuse somebody of wrongdoing, we have to have admissible evidence, incredible witnesses.
+The way we operate in the Department of Justice, if we're going to accuse somebody of wrongdoing, we have to have admissible evidence and credible witnesses.

 We need to prepare to prove our case in court.

-And we have to fix our signature to the charging document.
+And we have to affix our signature to the charging document.

 That's something that not everybody appreciates.

-And many people that I I see talking about it seem not to recognize uh what a FISA application.
+And many people that I see talking about it seem not to recognize what a FISA application is.

 A FISA application is actually a warrant, just like a search warrant.

-Uh in order to get a PISA uh search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.
+In order to get a FISA search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.

-Uh and that's the way we operate.
+And that's the way we operate.

-And if it's wrong, sometimes it is, if you find out there's anything incorrect in there, that person is gonna face consequences.
+And if it's wrong, sometimes it is, if you find out there's anything incorrect in there, that person is going to face consequences.

-Korean law enforcement put their name and their reputation that what they are signing in a Pfizer warrant is true, uh, to the best of their ability, and if they get it wrong, there are consequences.
+Korea law enforcement put their name and their reputation that what they are signing in a FISA warrant is true to the best of their ability.

-We're also learning the testimony behind closed doors of Bruce Hoare, and he's telling everybody he warned everyone at the DOJ, the FBI, the upper echelon, and even Andrew Weissman of Mueller's team, that in fact the dossier was unverified.
+We're also learning the testimony behind closed doors of Bruce Hoare, and he's telling everybody he warned everyone at the DOJ, the FBI, the upper echelon, and even Andrew Weissman of Mueller's team that, in fact, the dossier was unverified.

 Christopher Steele hated Trump, and it was paid for by Hillary.

-By the way, new uh hour two Sean Hannity show, 800 nine four-one Sean is a toll-free number.
+By the way, hour two, Sean Hannity show, 800-941-Sean is a toll-free number.

-And we have newly unearthed uh memos show that, in fact, a high-ranking government official who met with Steele in October of 2016 determined some of Donald Trump's dirt was simultaneously digging up for both the FBI and Clinton's campaign was inaccurate.
+And we have newly unearthed memos show that, in fact, a high-ranking government official who met with Steele in October 2016 determined some of Donald Trump's dirt was simultaneously digging up for both the FBI and Clinton's campaign was inaccurate.

 They knew it was inaccurate.